![]() |

 3) Photographic film, negatives and prints containing uranium or thorium.

-4) Any finished product or part fabricated of, or containing, tungsten-thorium or magnesium-thorium alloys, provided that the thorium content of the alloy does not exceed four percent by weight and that this exemption shall not be deemed to authorize the chemical, physical, or metallurgical treatment or processing of any such product or part.
+4) Any finished product or part fabricated of, or containing, tungsten-thorium or magnesium-thorium alloys, provided that the thorium content of the alloy does not exceed four percent by weight and that this exemption shall not be deemed to authorize the chemical, physical or metallurgical treatment or processing of the product or part.

-5) Uranium contained in counterweights installed in aircraft, rockets, projectiles and missiles, or stored or handled in connection with installation or removal of such counterweights, provided that:
+5) Uranium contained in counterweights installed in aircraft, rockets, projectiles and missiles, or stored or handled in connection with installation or removal of those counterweights, provided that:

-AGENCY NOTE: The requirement specified in subsection (c)(5)(C) above does not need to be met by counterweights manufactured prior to December 31, 1969; provided that such counterweights were manufactured under a specific license issued by the Atomic Energy Commission and were impressed with the legend, "CAUTION − RADIOACTIVE MATERIAL − URANIUM", as previously required by 10 CFR 40.13(c)(5)(ii), as in effect on June 30, 1969, exclusive of subsequent amendments or editions.
+AGENCY NOTE: The requirement specified in subsections (c)(5)(A) and (B) do not need to be met by counterweights manufactured prior to December 31, 1969; provided that the counterweights were manufactured under a specific license issued by the Atomic Energy Commission and were impressed with the legend, "CAUTION − RADIOACTIVE MATERIAL − URANIUM", as previously required by 10 CFR 40.13(c)(5)(ii), as in effect on June 30, 1969, exclusive of subsequent amendments or editions.

 6) Natural or depleted uranium metal used as shielding constituting part of any shipping container, provided that: